MartinDaCosta53/EncoderMD/README.md

 advised to refer to the relevant board data sheets to ensure correct mapping of pins to data ports.
 Information can also be found in the examples.

+## Instantiation

+Instantiation of the an instance of the encoder includes two variables to be set.
+These define the two inputs pins for the encoder.
+The library assumes that, as default, the standard R-C input filter is used, which design results in input pull up of the active low inputs.
+An optional third variable can be set that will define input pull-up for when the standard filter is not used.
+This variable is a boolean and is set to 1 for input pull-up.

 ## Functions

 The following functions allow interface to the encoder library